KnudsenMorten/ClientInspectorV2/README.md

 Feel free to add more cool data-collections to suit your needs.
 I would love to hear what you are collection.
 Maybe we can include your ideas into ClientInspector so the whole community can gain access to smart ideas.
-Drop me an email on mok@mortenknudsen.net
+Drop me an email on mok@mortenknudsen.net with your code, so I can include it.

 ### How to access the data ?